lanl-aea/waves/docs/tutorial_00_scons.rst

 software will be supported with build wrappers.
 Prior to a `WAVES`_ builder, modsim developers can create their own `SCons custom builders`_.

-Here we've also added the ``ProjectHelp`` method as a reference to :meth:`waves.scons_extensions.project_help_message` to the construction environment using `SCons AddMethod`_.
-The purpose of this method will be discussed at the end of the SConstruct file where the method is actually used.

 10. Add the content below to the ``SConstruct`` file to create a placeholder call to the hierarchical simulation configuration files.

 .. admonition:: waves-tutorials/SConstruct